Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/README.md

 - No more than four excused absences
 - Make up all classwork from all absences
 - Finish all required tutorials and projects
-- Pass the final exam
+- Pass the final exam - Review topics in the study guide.

-**If the students compile a study guide accepted by the instructor, 50% of the Final Exam will come from it**

 ## Lessons